koraebi/ta-leaderboard/README.md

 #### `npm install`
 #### `npm start`

-installs dependencies a runs the app in the development mode.
+Installs dependencies and runs the app in the development mode.
 Open [http://localhost:3000/players](http://localhost:3000) to check the data in your browser.

 #### `cd client`